seanliu9/home/index.md

     </div>
     <div class="timeline-details">
       <ul>
-        <li>Support professors in managing the data and visual analytics (CSE 6242) course with 1,200+ students by developing homework assignments, assisting with grading, and coordinating communication with students</li>
+        <li>Support professors in delivering the data and visual analytics (CSE 6242) course to 1,200+ students by writing and grading assignments and coordinating communication with students</li>
-        <li>Conduct weekly office hours to provide guidance and answer students’ questions, helping students with homework, team projects, and conceptual understanding</li>
-        <li>Mentor students in key data science skills and technologies, including data processing and visualization, big data tools (e.g. AWS, PySpark), and machine learning</li>
+        <li>Conduct weekly office hours to provide guidance to students in data science skills and technologies, including data processing and visualization, big data tools, and machine learning</li>
       </ul>
     </div>
   </div>